petr-k/keboola-geospatial-to-csv/README.md

 A Keboola component that can produce CSV tables from various geospatial formats.

-Supported formats:
+## Input

+File in one of the supported formats:
 * shapefile
 * KML

-Supported output CSV table shape:
+## Output

-* CSV with a single _GeoJSON feature_ column
+CSV table with a geometry column and optionally additional nonspatial fields present in the data source.

+Format of the geometry column in the output CSV can be one of:
+* _GeoJSON feature_
-* CSV with a _GeoJSON geometry_ column + additional data columns
+* _GeoJSON geometry_
-* CSV with a WKT column + additional data columns
+* _WKT_